dsyer/dependency-hell/README.md

 ```

 Then we have a library with this parent that wants to use a newer
-version of reactor, so it does this:
+version of Reactor, so it does this:

 ```
 	<properties>